judus/minimal-framework/README.md

 Minimal is a web application framework.

 This repo contains only the required directories for a new project.
-Composer will download the framework core
+Composer will install the framework core.

 https://github.com/judus/maduser-minimal